 For information concerning internships, students should first consult with their academic advisors.

 For additional information, email Cathy Butler (email@example.com) or the Faculty Internship Coordinator, Elizabeth Bittel (firstname.lastname@example.org) Moffett Center, Room 113C, 607-753-2561.

 The Sociology-Anthropology Department offers sociology majors with a concentration in criminology the opportunity to apply for study at the School for Criminology and Criminal Justice in Brisbane, Australia.
 The exchange takes place during the spring semester and students must have at least sophomore standing during the semester they will go abroad.
 Contact the Sociology/Anthropology Department office for details and application information.

 There are other opportunities to study abroad open to all sociology and anthropology majors.
-Information about SUNY Cortland’s study abroad programs can be obtained from the Clark Center for International Education.
+Information about SUNY Cortland’s study abroad programs can be obtained from the International Programs Office.